 Styes

-is a red, painful lump near the edge of the eyelid, caused by an infected oil gland.
+A stye is a red, painful lump near the edge of the eyelid, caused by an infected oil gland.
 It resembles a pimple and can cause redness and swelling, similar to pink eye.
 Unlike pink eye, which affects the conjunctiva, a stye is a localized infection of the oil glands in the eyelid and is often accompanied by a small, pus-filled bump.

 A stye and conjunctivitis share overlapping symptoms.
 Both conditions can cause significant redness and swelling around the eye, and excessive tearing, leading to a similar appearance.
 The pain and irritation associated with a stye can mimic the discomfort felt with pink eye.